Tanzania: Ndugulile Calls for More Support to Vulnerable Girls

 KIGAMBONI lawmaker Faustine Ndugulile has appealed to charity organisations to extend more support in empowering vulnerable girls in his constituency.

-The MP has made the plea yesterday when officiated a graduation ceremony for vulnerable girls who have benefited from entrepreneurship training offered by Women Empowering and Entrepreneurship Development Organization (WEEDO).
+The MP has made the plea on Saturday when officiated a graduation ceremony for vulnerable girls who have benefited from entrepreneurship training offered by Women Empowering and Entrepreneurship Development Organization (WEEDO).

 The girls are among those who had dropped out of school in the district.